Quickstart for Encoders

 The Work of Encoding

-You will be adding special computer-readable tags to texts in order to say things about the texts.
+You will be adding computer-readable tags to texts in order to say things about the texts.
 This work is called encoding, tagging, or marking up a text.
-(See Terminology.)
 LEMDO uses tags devised by the Text Encoding Initiative (TEI), a widely used standard for marking up historical and literary texts.
-(See What is TEI?.)
-When you have finished reading this page, you will want to read LEMDO’s Introduction to Markup, XML, and TEI in order to learn more about TEI and LEMDO’s tagset.
+As a new encoder, you may want to return to LEMDO’s Introduction to Markup, XML, and TEI frequently for reminders of the key terminology and practices in marking up text using TEI.

 All of the files you will need to encode your play are in a repository stored on a server at the University of Victoria.
 Anyone can look at the repository, but you need special permission to create and change files in the repository.
-We will give you write-permission on the portfolio that contains the files for the play you are encoding.
-(RAs: If you are a Research Assistant or Editorial Assistant anywhere other than at UVic, the Editor of your play will need to contact us to confirm your role.
-Ask your Editor to contact us so that we can approve your request for a UVic affiliate identity (a V00- number) and grant you portfolio-level permissions.
-To request a UVic affiliate identity, see Get a NetLink ID.)
+We will give you write-permission on the directory that contains the files for the play you are encoding.
+For information on how to request permissions, see Workflow to Get Started with LEMDO.

-Your portfolio, along with all of LEMDO’s project files and code, is stored in a Subversion (SVN) repository.
-This repository keeps a copy of every version of every file so that, if needed, we can retrieve a previous version of a file, directory (i.e., folder), portfolio, or even the entire project.
-The SVN repository is like the cloud.
-See Work in Subversion.
+Your edition directory, along with all of LEMDO’s project files and code, is stored in a Subversion (SVN) repository.
+This repository keeps a copy of every version of every file so that, if needed, we can retrieve a previous version of a file, directory (i.e., folder), or even the entire project.
+For more information about Subversion, including how LEMDO uses it, common commands you will use, and best practices for working in it, see Work in Subversion.

 Read this page.

-If you are an RA who is not a member of the LEMDO Team (i.e., not at UVic), ask your Editor to introduce you to us via email.
-If you are an Editor, email us to indicate that you are ready to begin encoding your work on the LEMDO platform.
+Email the LEMDO team to get more detailed instructions for getting started and to set up an initial training meeting.
+If you are an RA who is not a member of the LEMDO team (i.e., not at UVic), ask your editor to introduce you to us via email.

 Send us your NetLink ID.
 (UVic students, staff, and faculty: your NetLink ID is your UVic email handle.)